strapi/documentation/docusaurus/docs/dev-docs/api/rest/guides/understanding-populate.md

 * and even some information about the articles translated in other languages, as shown by the `localizations` object.

 :::tip
-To populate deeply nested comments, see the [populate components](#populate-components) section.
+To populate deeply nested components, see the [populate components](#populate-components) section.
 :::

 <br />